 Ensure the Full Email Address is Viewable

-Similarly, you want to also ensure the full email address is viewable when you first see the message.
+Similarly, you want also to ensure the full email address is viewable when you first see the message.
 This is a primary indicator that the sender and message are suspect, and it should not be opened.

 Utilize a Spam Filter